Cheap Car Insurance for 21-Year-Olds

 Because insurance is state-regulated, any time you move your insurance premium is almost guaranteed to change.
-Certain zip codes will be rated higher for what an insurance company might see as an additional risk for living there.
-So, if you live in a state with higher insurance regulations, such as in Michigan, you can expect your premium to be higher.
+Certain ZIP codes will be rated higher for what an insurance company might see as an additional risk for living there.

 Although turning 21 does allow you to be considered a more "mature" driver, you’re still considered risky.
 So, if you insure a vehicle with a high MSRP (i.e., more expensive to replace if you total it) or a vehicle that is capable of high performance or off-road driving, you can expect your premium to be high.
 If you’re looking to save money, you should consider picking a pre-owned moderate sedan or van.

 After covering the rating factors and explaining why it is expensive to have car insurance as a 21-year-old, let’s address the best ways to save money without having to cut back on your insurance coverage.

 So now that you can legally drink, you should be exceedingly wary of getting a DUI or DWI.
-On average, a DUI will raise your car insurance rate more than $1,000 per year — which doesn’t even begin to cover the myriad of other penalties you will have to pay for.
+On average, a DUI will raise your car insurance rate by more than $1,000 per year — which doesn’t even begin to cover the myriad of other penalties you will have to pay for.
 Furthermore, your insurance company will continue to charge you with higher rates for any violations for a total of three years — sometimes longer.
 In California, you can be charged for up to 10 years for a DUI.
 It's worth mentioning that if you do end up getting charged, there are insurance companies that specifically cater to drivers with DUIs.

 |Speeding 11 - 15 MPH over limit||$2,151||$392|